-- We evaluated the Directors' procedures for assessing indicators of impairment of intangible assets in line with the accounting policies; - We evaluated the design and determined the implementation of controls in place over capitalisation and subsequent valuation of intangible assets. - We inspected documentation in respect of licences held and considered and challenged the Directors' assessment of indicators of impairment in relation to exploration and evaluation assets in both Ireland and Finland; - We performed a review of proposed exploration programme in respect of the Group and the Company's assets in Ireland and Finland; including: - discussing and challenging the allocation of capitalised costs used for their reasonableness, - assessing the reasonableness of the assets capitalised in the current year, and - reviewing and considering indicators of impairment. - We obtained a listing of intangible asset additions in the financial year and selected a sample of additions to ensure the capitalisation was in line with accounting policies. - We performed a review of Board of Directors Meeting Minutes and press releases issued by the group in relation to the status of exploration and evaluation assets; - We performed a review of budgeted expenditure for the next 12 months; - We assessed the financial position of related parties from which balances are due to Conroy Gold & Natural Resources to ensure there are no indicators of impairment; and - We also considered the adequacy of the disclosure in the financial statements.
+How the scope of We performed the following procedures: our audit responded to the key audit matter We evaluated the design and determined the implementation of relevant controls in place over capitalisation and subsequent valuation of intangible assets.
+We inspected documentation in respect of new licences held (as relevant); We challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets in both Ireland and Finland; We performed a review of proposed exploration programme in respect of the group's assets in Ireland and Finland; including: discussing and challenging the allocation of capitalised costs used for their reasonableness, assessing the reasonableness of the assets capitalised in the current year, and reviewing and considering indicators of impairment.
+We obtained a listing of intangible asset additions in the financial year and selected a sample of additions to ensure the capitalisation was in line with accounting policies; We performed a review of Board of Directors meeting minutes and press releases issued by the group in relation to the status of exploration and evaluation assets; We challenged the directors' assessment of indicators of impairment in relation to the carrying value of investment in subsidiaries; and We also considered the adequacy of the disclosure in the financial statements.
+Key observations A significant uncertainty exists in relation to the ability of the group and parent company to realise the exploration and evaluation assets capitalised to intangible assets and consequently the investment made in subsidiaries.
+As noted above, we draw your attention to the disclosures made in Note 1, 7 and 8 to the financial statements concerning the valuation of intangible assets and investment in subsidiaries.
+The valuation of intangible assets for both the group and the parent company and the underlying valuation of the investment in subsidiaries for the parent company, are dependent on the further successful development and ultimate production of the mineral resources and the availability of sufficient finance to bring the resources to economic maturity and profitability.
+The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot, at present, be determined.
+Our opinion is not modified in respect of this matter.